ivanlin69/SudokuSolver/README.md

    ```

 ## Usage
-Before launching the program, ensure that your puzzle files(.txt) are following the format correctly and placed in the 'Puzzles' folder within the project directory.
+Before launching the program, ensure that your puzzle files(.txt) are following the format correctly and placed in the `Puzzles` folder within the project directory.

 Run the solver using the following command:
 ```bash
 ./SudokuSolver
 ```
-The program will prompt you to enter the file name (including the .txt extension) of the puzzle file you wish to solve.
-You can also enter --exit to leave the program.
+The program will prompt you to enter the file name (including the `.txt` extension) of the puzzle file you wish to solve.
+You can also enter `--exit` to leave the program.

 ## Puzzle File Format
 Your puzzle files must adhere to the following format: